Peter Parker (Marvel Cinematic Universe): Casting and appearances

 In February 2021, Holland said No Way Home was the final film under his contract but he hoped to continue playing Spider-Man in the future if asked.
 That October, Holland said No Way Home was being treated as "the end of a franchise" that began with Homecoming, with any additional solo films featuring the MCU Spider-Man characters to be different from the first trilogy of films and feature a tonal change.
 By November, Holland was unsure if he should continue making Spider-Man films and felt he would have "done something wrong" if he was still portraying the character in his thirties.
 He expressed interest in a film focusing on the Miles Morales version of Spider-Man instead.
 Despite this, Pascal hoped to continue working with Holland on future Spider-Man films.
 Later in November, Pascal said there were plans for another trilogy of Spider-Man films starring Holland, with work on the first of those about to begin, though Sony did not yet have official plans for further MCU Spider-Man films.

-Tom Holland portrays Peter Parker in Captain America: Civil War, Spider-Man: Homecoming, Avengers: Infinity War, Avengers: Endgame, Spider-Man: Far From Home, and Spider-Man: No Way Home.
-Holland will reprise the role in both the ensemble film Avengers: Doomsday in addition to Spider-Man: Brand New Day.
+Tom Holland portrays Peter Parker in Captain America: Civil War, Spider-Man: Homecoming, Avengers: Infinity War, Avengers: Endgame, Spider-Man: Far From Home, Spider-Man: No Way Home, and Spider-Man: Brand New Day.
+Holland will reprise the role in the ensemble film Avengers: Doomsday.
 Hudson Thames voices alternate versions of the character in the Disney+ animated series What If...?
 (2021–2024), and Your Friendly Neighborhood Spider-Man (2025–present).
-Thames will reprise his role in the Disney+ animated series Marvel Zombies (2025).
+Thames reprised his role in the Disney+ animated television series Marvel Zombies (2025).